acquia/blt/template/readme/project-tasks.md

 1. Ensure that `docroot/sites/default/settings/local.settings.php` exists by executing `./blt.sh setup:drupal:settings`.
 1. Verify that correct local database credentials are set in `local.settings.php`.
-1. Ensure that project dependencies have already been built via `./blt.sh setup:build:all`
+1. Ensure that project dependencies have already been built via `./blt.sh setup:build`

 To re-install Drupal, execute: `./blt.sh setup:drupal:install`.
 Note that this will drop the existing database tables and install Drupal from scratch!